PotHix/pothix.github.com/content/post/stats-mar-2018.md

 Nothing outstanding but 10:00 is still the time I most use Telegram.
 It's not that good since it should be my peak time.
 I will have to improve my morning routine. 👍

+I've added a warning when I use Telegram for more than 30 minutes in the day.
+That is helping me to understand my usage pattern.

 ### Physical activity